-Many clinical trials are focused on new treatments, evaluating whether a new treatment is safe, effective, and possibly better than the current (standard) treatment.
+Many clinical trials focus on new treatments.
+Researchers want to learn if a new treatment is safe, effective, and possibly better than the treatment doctors use now.
 These types of studies evaluate new drugs, different combinations of existing treatments, new approaches to radiation therapy or surgery, and new methods of treatment.

-Some clinical trials study new ways to ease symptoms and side effects during treatment and manage the late effects that may occur after treatment.
+Some clinical trials study new ways to relieve symptoms and side effects during treatment.
+Others study ways to manage the late effects that may happen a long time after treatment.
 Talk with your child’s doctor about clinical trials for symptoms and side effects.
 There are also clinical trials studying ways to prevent tumors.

 Deciding to join a clinical trial

 Patients decide to participate in clinical trials for many reasons.
 Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other patients volunteer for clinical trials because they know that these studies are the only way to make progress in treating craniopharyngioma.
+Other patients volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating craniopharyngioma.
 Even if they do not benefit directly from the clinical trial, their participation may benefit future children with craniopharyngioma.